kaizen-ai/kaizenflow/documentation/general/general.md

 ## Launching services

-There cold be situations when you need to run some services on a server.
+There could be situations when you need to run some services on a server.
-You have to take into account next things:
+You have to take into account the following things:

 - Inside local network (VPN) all ports are open.
 - You should use local IP address of the server which can be found here